SLN0513/Lyft-Motion-Prediction-for-Autonomous-Vehicles-final/README.md

 **10. Adam(Adaptive Moment Estimation)**

 	This algorithm is another way to calculate the adaptive learning rate for each parameter.
-	At present in the field of DL, is the most common optimizer.
+At present in the field of DL, Adam is the most common optimizer.
 The main advantage is that after bias correction, the learning rate of each iteration has a certain range, which makes the parameters relatively stable.

 	Hyperparameter setting value: